I’d like to ...

 When you come to the Yale Health Center

-- Everyone must have an appointment before entering the Yale Health Center (except for Pharmacy and Acute Care visits).
+- Everyone must have an appointment before entering the Yale Health Center (except for Pharmacy).

 - Everyone entering the Yale Health Center is required to wear a mask, even if you are vaccinated.
 The Yale Health Center is a healthcare facility and Connecticut requires that masks be worn.
 Patients entering wearing a cloth mask will be given a disposable face mask.
 As part of their jobs, staff will ask you to wear a mask or pull your mask up over your nose.